ThihaKZ16/group5/use-cases/use-case-country-2.md

 ### Goal in Context

-As an *Country Director* I want *to produce a report on all population in a continent by countries * so that *I can support financial reporting of the organisation.*
+As an *Executive Director* I want *to produce a report on all population in a continent by countries * so that *I can provide economic development plan.*

 ### Scope